-The College at Brockport has offered programs of study in computing sciences since the mid 70s.
+The College at Brockport has offered programs of study in computing sciences since the early 70s.
 The Department of Computer Science at the College became a separate entity in 1989, with the splitting of the combined Department of Mathematics and Computer Science.
-Currently, the department has nine full-time and five part-time faculty members.
+Currently, the department has ten full-time and six part-time faculty members.
 In addition to teaching a wide variety of courses, the faculty members are actively engaged in scholarship.

 The College at Brockport offers a wide variety of courses in many areas of computer science and information systems:

 Other areas are covered in independent study topics courses.
 Students are exposed to a variety of computer systems and both Microsoft Windows and UNIX environments.
 In addition, students can gain valuable job experience through departmental internship programs and Brockport Career Exploration courses.
 All courses are taught by faculty members and not by graduate students.

 The programs offered by the department provide students with an excellent basis for a variety of careers and for graduate study.
 Possible careers include programming, systems analysis and design, maintenance, management and user support of software in areas such as business, science, engineering and computer systems.
 Fields of graduate study include computer science, mathematics, information systems, information management, and various areas of science and engineering.